infinityofspace/certbot_dns_duckdns/Readme.md

 installation.

 **Note: If you want to run certbot with root privileges, then you need to install the plugin with root privileges too.
-Otherwise certbot cannot find the plugin.**
+Otherwise, certbot cannot find the plugin.**

 #### With pip (recommend)